 – Candidates who graduate from high school/CEGEP in June would make application for the scholarship in the year of graduation.
 Candidates who graduate in December would make application for the scholarship in the year following graduation.
 Students who have commenced their post-secondary studies in January are eligible for the competition in the same calendar year.

-– All candidates are responsible for ensuring that official transcripts showing the results for all courses in their last year of high school or CEGEP are sent to the Guild as soon as possible.
+– All candidates are responsible for ensuring that official transcripts from their previous academic year are sent to the Guild as soon as possible.
 If a candidate has written provincial exams he/she should ask the provincial or territorial Ministry of Education to forward an official transcript to the Guild to ensure receipt as soon as the transcript is available.

 – There is no limit to the number or value of other awards which scholarship winners may hold.

 The award winner must submit proof of registration at the qualifying institution of his/her choice for the scholarship to become payable.
 Upon confirmation, the Guild will forward payment directly to the educational institution on the scholar’s behalf.

 – Award holders must maintain a full-time course of study that satisfies the degree requirements in each year of their program.

 – It is the obligation of award holders to maintain satisfactory academic progress while holding the award.
 This means that students must successfully complete their academic year, passing all courses, in order to be considered for renewal.
 Grades or marks obtained in supplementary or repeated examinations in the same academic year, including summer sessions, will be considered.
 The Guild will exercise reasonable discretion in the consideration of other circumstances that may affect a scholar’s academic performance.

 – Students must arrange to provide the Guild with official transcripts at the end of each academic year.